Latitudeda/NOEIC_ADK/docs/source/structure/index.rst

     * Store the technology setting which matched the Pinghu design rules.

-* ``layers.lyp`` : This file allows layout tools e.g. Klayout to recognize the layer information when displaying gds file to the layout tool.
+* ``layers.lyp`` : This file allows layout tools e.g. KLayout to recognize the layer information when displaying gds file to the layout tool.

     .. image:: ../images/lyp.png